To rule out causes of gastroparesis other than diabetes, the doctor may do an upper endoscopy or an ultrasound.

 Your doctor will give you specific instructions based on your particular needs.

 If other approaches do not work, you may need surgery to insert a feeding tube.
 The tube, called a jejunostomy tube, is inserted through the skin on your abdomen into the small intestine.
 The feeding tube allows you to put nutrients directly into the small intestine, bypassing the stomach altogether.
 You will receive special liquid food to use with the tube.
-A jejunostomy is particularly useful when gastroparesis prevents the nutrients and medication necessary to regulate blood glucose levels from reaching
+A jejunostomy is particularly useful when gastroparesis prevents the nutrients and medication necessary to regulate blood glucose levels from reaching the bloodstream.

 By avoiding the source of the problem (the stomach) and putting nutrients and medication directly into the small intestine, you ensure that these products are digested and delivered to your bloodstream quickly.
 A jejunostomy tube can be temporary and is used only if necessary when gastroparesis is severe.